HENRYTHEGR/YAMS-Gitbook/details/easycrt.md

 ## Warnings

 {% hint style="danger" %}
+`EasyCRT` offsets are unlike the rest of YAMS and YAGSL for 2026. they expect to be given negative values to set offsets.
+This will be changed next season!
+{% endhint %}

+{% hint style="danger" %}
 ## Debugging a read failure by 2181

 Your defined range will affect your reading.